Overv/VulkanTutorial/en/11_Compute_Shader.md

 ![](/images/compute_space.svg)

-The number of dimensions for work groups and invocations depends on how input data is structured.
+The number of dimensions for work groups (defined by `vkCmdDispatch`) and invocations depends (defined by the local sizes in the compute shader) on how input data is structured.
 If you e.g. work on a one-dimensional array, like we do in this chapter, you only have to specify the x dimension for both.

 As an example: If we dispatch a work group count of [64, 1, 1] with a compute shader local size of [32, 32, ,1], our compute shader will be invoked 64 x 32 x 32 = 65,536 times.